-Here we have included a few letters we have received from
+Here we have included a few happy ending letter we have received

 Etty – June 2018